|

 Water

-plastic containers such as soft drink bottles.
-Avoid using containers that will decompose or break, such as milk cartons or
+water in plastic containers such as soft drink bottles.
+Avoid using containers that will decompose or break, such as milk

-glass bottles.
+cartons or glass bottles.
 A normally active person needs to drink at least two quarts of water each day.
-Hot environments and intense
+Hot environments

-a three-day supply of water per person (two quarts for drinking, two quarts for each person in your household for food preparation/sanitation).*
+at least a three-day supply of water per person (two quarts for drinking, two quarts for each person in your household for

 Food

-a three-day supply of non-perishable food.
-Select foods that require no refrigeration, preparation or cooking, and little
+at least a three-day supply of non-perishable food.
+Select foods that require no refrigeration, preparation or cooking, and

-or no water.
+little or no water.
 If you must heat food, pack a can of sterno.
 Select food items that are compact and lightweight.
-Include a selection
+Include

 - Vitamins